MapsPeople/docs/src/content/directions/wayfinding-instructions/wayfinding-instructions-android.md

 An example of the view XML file for the `NavigationFragment` this guide will use can be found here: [Navigation view](https://github.com/MapsPeople/MapsIndoors-Getting-Started-Android/blob/advanced_directions/app/src/main/res/layout/fragment_navigation_list_dialog.xml).

 First, add the variable `mLocation` that keeps a reference to the `MPLocation` that was used as the destination for the route.
 Assign this variable when creating an instance of the `NavigationFragment`.
-There should already be a reference to the `Route` that should also be assigned.
+There should already be a reference to the `MPRoute` that should also be assigned.

 <mi-tabs>
 <mi-tab label="Java" tab-for="java"></mi-tab>